Scarboro Golf and Country Club

 The Scarboro Golf and Country Club is a private club in eastern Toronto, Ontario, Canada, located in the former city of Scarborough.
-It has facilities for curling and an 18-hole golf course that is ranked among the top courses in Canada.
+Until 2018, it had facilities for curling and has an 18-hole golf course that is ranked among the top courses in Canada.

 The club was founded in 1912 by stockbroker A.E.
 Ames.
 Its 144 acre site is located in the Woburn neighbourhood, approximately 12 mi from downtown Toronto.
-Its course was originally designed by George Cumming and was extensively changed in 1924 under the direction of one of the America's celebrated designers, A. W. Tillinghast (who designed noted courses U.S. Open courses - Baltusrol Golf Club, Bethpage Black and Winged Foot amongst others), his only work in Canada and in his only work outside of the United States.
+The course was originally designed by George Cumming and was extensively changed in 1924 under the direction of one of the America's celebrated designers, A. W. Tillinghast (who designed noted U.S. Open courses - Baltusrol Golf Club, Bethpage Black and Winged Foot amongst others), his only work in Canada and in his only work outside of the United States.
 In 1947, legendary golf course designer Stanley Thompson was commissioned to reduce the severity of some of the slopes on the course including major work on a hill on the eighth hole.
 The course plays to par 71, and it plays to 6,547 yards from the championship tees through the West Highland Creek valley.
 The creek comes into play as many as 11 times in 18 holes, and the hilly terrain, gullies and trees as natural hazards, making artificial hazards almost unnecessary at Scarboro.

 The club has been host of the Canadian Open golf tournament four times, as follows: